Video: Waivers and Wait Lists

 Important Tips About Interest (Waiting) Lists

 - Consider adding your child to as many waiver interest lists as possible when your child is first diagnosed with a disability or special health-care needs.
-You should also think about adding your child to the lists even if they aren’t diagnosed but have reason to believe that you child will have a long-term disability or special health-care needs.
+You should also think about adding your child to the lists even if they aren’t diagnosed but have reason to believe that your child will have a long-term disability or special health-care needs.
 If your child no longer needs the service when they come off the interest list, you can tell them you do not want the waiver.
 If you refuse a waiver slot offer for your child once they are at the top of the interest list, your child’s name will be placed at the bottom of the interest list again.

 - Ask for an email confirmation or a mailed letter when you add your child to the Medicaid waiver interest lists.
 Keep this in a safe place.

-- It is very important to keep your address and contact phone numbers updated because if your child moves to the top of the interest list and they can’t reach you, your child will be dropped from the list.
+- It is very important to keep your address and contact phone numbers updated.
+If your child moves to the top of the interest list and they can’t reach you, your child will be dropped from the list.
 They might also call you or send you a letter to see if your child still needs services.
 If they can’t reach you, they might take your child off the list.

-- At least 1 time a year, call to update your contact information.
+- At least once a year, call to update your contact information.
 Most parents remember by calling around their child’s birthday.
 During these calls, you can also find out where your child is on the list.
 Write it down in a safe place, like your care notebook, so you can keep track of how far your child moves up the list each year.
 See our Organizing Medical Records page for more information about care notebooks.

 - Your child can remain on other waiver interest lists while receiving waiver services.
-They just can’t receive services from more than 1 waiver program at the same time.
-For example, if your child is receiving MDCP services, and they move to the top of the CLASS interest list and are approved for CLASS services, you will have to pick between the 2 programs.
-In this example, it might be better to give up MDCP and enroll your child in the CLASS program, since your child will age out of MDCP at 21 years old, and CLASS has no age limit.
-You can also connect with other parents whose children receive waiver services to help you decide which one is best for your child.
+They just can’t receive services from more than one waiver program at the same time.
+For example, your child is receiving MDCP services.
+They move to the top of the CLASS interest list and are approved for CLASS services, you will have to pick between the two programs.
+You might want to connect with other parents who have done this before.

 - Most of the waivers offer the Consumer Directed Services (CDS) choice for at least some, if not all, of the program’s services.
 Also known as “self-directed services,” this gives you more personal control over how your child’s services are delivered, and many parents prefer it.
 For example, parents who pick the CDS choice serve as the employer for their child’s attendants.
 They are able to interview, hire / fire, and train them.
 It can take up a lot of your time.
 You might want to check out our connecting with other parents page to learn from other parents.

-- If your child has an intellectual disability or a condition related to an ID in addition to high medical needs, call 1-855-937-2372 to ask about diversion slots.
+- If your child has an intellectual disability or a condition related to an ID, and is in a crisis or has high medical needs, call your LIDDA to ask about diversion slots.
 You can search for your LIDDA’s telephone number on the HHSC website.
-These slots are for extreme cases only, such as a critical health crisis that puts the family at risk of placing the child in a state supported living center.
+These slots are for extreme cases only, such as a critical health crisis that puts the family at risk of placing the child in a state-supported living center.
 If approved, your child moves to the top of the HCS interest list.